 In its simplest form, content marketing is the creation and distribution of useful, relevant, and engaging content for your audience without explicitly promoting your products or services.
 Think blog articles, podcasts, videos, social media posts, and online events, to name but a few popular content formats.
 Through content marketing, you can generate brand awareness, nurture stronger customer and stakeholder relationships, and ensure your brand is top of mind when shoppers are ready to buy.

-Content marketing is powerful on its own, but add SEO into the mix, and your results can increase exponentially.
+Content marketing is powerful on its own, but when you add SEO into the mix, your results can increase exponentially.
 With an SEO-led content strategy, you can craft content that both your audience and Google love.

 Let’s dive into the steps of building a high-yield SEO content strategy.